BerkayDur/Kelpie-LNHM-Botanical-project/README.md

   - Initial release

 ## © License
+This project is licensed under the alina101, BerkayDur, joe1606, Lasped13 - see the LICENSE.md file for details.

 ## ❤️ Acknowledgements
 - 🚜 **Gardeners** at the LMNH for taking care of the plants.